 - Estonian citizens, residents and their family members.

-- Citizens and residents of the European Union, the Schengen area, the United Kingdom of Great Britain and Northern Ireland, Andorra, Monaco, San Marino and Vatican, and individuals with a long-stay visa and their family members if they show no symptoms.
+- Citizens and residents of the European Union, the Schengen area, the United Kingdom of Great Britain and Northern Ireland, Andorra, Monaco, San Marino and Vatican, and asymptomatic individuals with a long-stay visa and their family members.
 Read the list here.

-The electronic declaration of health for those arriving in Estonia can be filled out as early as 72 hours before arrival.
-The confirmation of the border crossing declaration sent to your e-mail may be asked on the border.
-You can show it electronically or print it out before your travel.
+The electronic declaration of health for those arriving in Estonia must be filled before the actual arrival to Estonia.
+You can fill the declaration 72h before the arrival.
+The confirmation of the border crossing declaration sent to your e-mail may be asked on the border or by the airline company.

-Information about the conditions that apply to the test certificate is available HERE.
-For booking a second test, contact the call centre for public testing (678 0000).
-Details about testing are available on the website of the Health Board.
+For booking a test, contact the call center (+372 678 0000).
+Details about testing are available also on the website of the Health Board.

 Comprehensive information about border crossing is available on the site: https://www.kriis.ee/en/travelling-and-border-crossing.
 Information is also provided by the Police and Border Guard Board: https://www.politsei.ee/en/instructions/emergency-situation.